oracle-livelabs/security/oci-kms/encrypt-resources/encrypt-resources.md

   ![Create Pre-Authenticated Request](./images/create-par.png "Create Pre-Authenticated Request")

-7. Fill the parameters as follow and click **Create Pre-Authenticated Request**:
+7. Fill the parameters as follow
+* Name: enter "ocw23-sample-file"
+* Pre-Authenticated Request target: Click on the "Object" tile
+* Object Name: enter "ocw23-sample-file.csv"
+* Access Type: select "Permit object reads"
+* Expiration: leave the default or choose any time.

+ Then click **Create Pre-Authenticated Request**:
   ![Add Pre-Authenticated Request info](./images/par-info.png "Add Pre-Authenticated Request info")

 8. A window will prompt with the URL of the pre-authenticated request.
 Copy this URL and save it locally, you will need it later in lab 4.
 Click **Close**.